AJBogo9/activity-challenge-bot/docs/point-system.md

 This metric is called MET-hours.
 This metric takes the intensity (MET) and duration (Duration (min)) into account and then normalizes it with 60 to keep points small, easily readable and understandable.

-# Approximated points per week by athletes (according to Claude)
+# Approximated points per week by athletes

 - Casual exerciser: 30 min/day moderate activity = ~3-4 points/day = 20-30 points/week
 - Active person: 60 min/day varied activities = ~6-8 points/day = 40-60 points/week